apache2op/ATM/README.md

 1. Download this repository

-2. Open in Eclipse
+2. Open Eclipse

 3. Add required images, classes and JAR files (mandatory) according to the folder structure

-4. Install MySQL workbench from there: https://dev.mysql.com/downloads/installer/ and setup it by watching this guiding video: https://youtu.be/yE6tIle64tU?si=vEbE1Eo7gY3BIwyP&t=594
+4. Install MySQL workbench from there: https://dev.mysql.com/downloads/installer/

+5. Setup it by watching this guiding video: https://youtu.be/yE6tIle64tU?si=vEbE1Eo7gY3BIwyP&t=594 and run it

+6. Write the SQL commands from the `database file.txt` in MySQL workbench

-5. Run `Login.java`
+7. Run `Login.java`

 ## ⭐ Contribute